Be more confident, efficient, and effective with lower back pain treatment and rehabiitation

 This section includes the exercises we’ll prescribe for both acute and chronic lower back pain patients thast we classify as being “movement sensitive”.
 These are patients in which basic motion of the lumbar spine causes pain.
 When this is the case this must be the starting point with our exercise programming.

 Here we’ll review the exercises themselves, as well as key programming considerations (how many sets, reps, and optimal exercise frequency).
-We’ll also discuss progression and regression criteria, as well as what’s Ok and not OK with any symptoms that may occur with the exercises.
+We’ll also discuss progression and regression criteria, as well as what’s Ok and not OK as far as any symptoms that may occur with the exercises.

 Finally, we’ll talk about how to best communicate this with patients to develop trust and confidence with the exercises themselves, and with you as their clinician or therapist.